vincentbernat/pulumi-vultr/README.md

 # Vultr Resource Provider

 The Vultr Resource Provider lets you manage [Vultr](https://www.vultr.com) resources.
+This is not an official provider and I have only very limited time to work on it.
+It works for me and that's the main goal.

 ## Installing

-This package is currently not available for most languages/platforms.
+This package was not uploaded to language-specific registries.
+While the SDK builds for Node.JS and .NET, I don't know how to install the resulting SDK without pushing it to NPM and NuGet.
+Feel free to open a pull request if you know how to do that in a way similar to Python.

 ### Python